justinwj/QBOtoExcel/README.md

 # QB Product Extract

 ## Tutorial

-To see a full YouTube video on how to operate this script, please watch here: [youtube.com](https://youtu.be/-7kmQMZMQHU)
+To see original links go to [youtube.com](https://youtu.be/-7kmQMZMQHU)

 ## Requirements
 - Python 3